ShubhamNaiik/Bank-Churn-Analysis/README.md

 GROUP BY card_category
 ORDER BY number_of_customers DESC;
 ```

+![image](https://github.com/user-attachments/assets/77e114c6-5744-41d1-881e-4bc44b304e5a)

 Key Insight:
--Blue cardholders: 93% of churned clients
+- Blue cardholders: 93% of churned clients
--Suggests the basic credit card tier is underperforming in terms of retention.
+- Suggests the basic credit card tier is underperforming in terms of retention.
-![image](https://github.com/user-attachments/assets/77e114c6-5744-41d1-881e-4bc44b304e5a)

 ### 7. Average Balance by Income Group
 ```sql